-Although icons designed specifically for use in a toolbar appear as if they are sitting on a shelf in front of you, if you place a very recognizable object from elsewhere in the interface in a toolbar, the object should retain its perspective.
+Although icons designed specifically for use in a toolbar appear as if they are sitting on a shelf in front of you, if you use a recognizable control from elsewhere in the interface (such as a pop-up menu), that control should retain its standard appearance and perspective.
 That is, don't redesign a toolbar version of a well-known interface element.

-Figure 10-16 The circled icons appear elsewhere in the interface; they retain their perspective when used in a toolbar
+Figure 10-15 The circled icons appear elsewhere in the interface; they retain their perspective when used in a toolbar